Marketing Plan Template

 The background section also includes relevant research.
 At a minimum, this should include an honest analysis of your company’s strengths, weaknesses, opportunities, and threats, known as a SWOT analysis.
 This analysis will help you create appropriate goals for your business.
 The background section can also include a competitive analysis for further insight.

 You may also want to include your business’s mission statement or vision to align your goals closely with your organizations overall objectives.
-In addition, including any analyses you’ve conducted, for example your customer journey map, and buyer personas can be helpful in identifying areas of opportunity.
-You may have to simplify or summarize these analyses for length's sake, but you can always include greater detail in your additional documentation.
+In addition, including any analyses you’ve conducted, such as your customer journey map, and buyer personas can be helpful in identifying areas of opportunity.
+You may have to simplify or summarize these analyses for brevity's sake, but you can always include greater detail in your additional documentation.

 Goals